PeterWaher/IoTGateway/Waher.IoTGateway.Resources/Root/Markdown.md

 20 GOTO 10
 ```

+If the language begins with `base64`, and the contents is Base64-encoded UTF-8-encoded text, the corresponding text will be decided and
+displayed, where the language is whatever comes after `base64`.
+This method can be used to maintain literal content and syntax, especially
+if not aware at design time, and avoid conflicts with the Markdown parser.
+The following example shows how to present XML from script,
+in a readable manner, without interfering with the overall structure of the document:

+    ```base64xml
+    {{Base64Encode(Utf8Encode(PrettyXml(Xml)))}}
+    ```

 **Note**: By default, the `default.css` highlight style is used on the page, if syntax highlighting using [highlight.js](https://highlightjs.org/)
 is available.
 The library is accessible through the `/Highlight` web folder.
 You can control the style used for highlighting, by including a
 `CSS: /Highlight/style/STYLE_NAME.css` header at the top of the page, where `STYLE_NAME` refers to the actual style to use on the page.